stackbin/gulp-snippet-prettify/README.md

 !function(u,g,l,y,w,t,f) {
 ```

-Use *gulp-snippet-prettify* to make it look like this:
+You can use *gulp-snippet-prettify* to make it look something like this (a la google analytics)

 ```
-!function(very,p,r,e,t,t,y) {
+!function(i,s,o,g,r,a,m) {
 ```

 We use this at [Stackbin](https://stkbn.com) to make our snippets look pretty :)